 There is so much to learn about the US-Vietnam War, and despite us visiting the War Remnants Museum, we had no idea how this war affected and still is, Laos.

 The mission of COPE is to help people with mobility-related disabilities move on by supporting access to physical rehabilitation services.
-The visitor centre is very informative and provides with a lot of knowledge about the unexploded ordnance still left in Laos since the Vietnam War.
+The visitor center is very informative and provides a lot of knowledge about the unexploded ordnance still left in Laos since the Vietnam War.
 The history is grim and the people of Laos are still paying for it to this day.

 The entrance fee to COPE is free.
 However, after you finish looking around, you are can choose if you want to make a donation.

 5. Vientiane Night Market

 Situated next to Mekong River, the night market in Vientiane was really big and had everything from food and clothes to accessories and tech gadgets.
 In a way, your typical night market, but with much lower prices, making it clear why it’s on the list for the best things to do in Vientiane.

 What I particularly liked about this market was that no one was yelling for me to come to buy their things.
 The sellers are almost not interested in buyers, which makes browsing a rather pleasant experience.
 Get dinner on the go here and buy a local dish, or for the less daring (such as me), you can just get a baguette kebab.